api3dao/old-api3-docs/docs/airnode/v0.10/reference/deployment-files/config-json.md

 (required) - An object containing authorizer types that list authorizer contract addresses specifying the authorization patterns that the Airnode should use.
-An empty array would allow-all.
+An empty object would allow-all.
 See the [Authorization](../../concepts/authorization.md) doc for more information.

 ### `authorizations`